MatteoPossamai/MatteoPossamai/README.md

 # 	:film_projector:Projects
 So far I worked in some personal side projects.
 Here is an overview of some of them.

+:potable_water: Pollution - Mad4Feltre: webap where everyone can visualize in a map all the data about the pollution data in the province of Belluno.
+You can visualize all the data and the history of all the mesurations.
+It has been built using NodeJS/Express as backend, PostgrSQL as database, and vanilla Javascript HTML/CSS for frontend

 :ledger: Referendum: simple webapp where everyone can sign in, and create a question with only two possible aswer, a sort of survey where other users can vote and also see results.
 Built using Flask (Python), HTML and CSS.